 What is Kohlrabi?

-Although kohlrabi may look like a root vegetable, it is actually related to cabbage and has a cabbage-like smell and the taste of broccoli stems.
-This makes it a great alternative to cabbage or turnips (plus it is high in vitamins and minerals).
-Kohlrabi, which can be green or purple, is a bulbous vegetable surrounded by two layers of stiff leaves that are attached in a rosette, like a cabbage with long, leafy greens shoot out from the top.
-All parts of the kohlrabi can be eaten, both raw and... cooked, and is delicious steamed, sauteed, roasted, stuffed, creamed, in soup or stew, as well as countless other ways.Continue to 2 of 7 below.
+Although kohlrabi may look like a root vegetable, it is actually related to cabbage.
+Kohlrabi has a cabbage-like smell and the taste of broccoli stems.
+This makes it a great alternative to cabbage or turnips, plus it is high in vitamins and minerals.
+Kohlrabi, which can be green or purple, is a bulbous vegetable surrounded by two layers of stiff leaves that are attached in a rosette, like a cabbage.
+It has long, leafy greens that shoot out from the top.
+All parts of the kohlrabi can be eaten,... both raw and cooked.
+It is delicious steamed, sauteed, roasted, stuffed, creamed, in soup or stew, as well as countless other ways.Continue to 2 of 7 below.

 02 of 07

 Before you peel the bulb, cut off any leafy greens attached.
 You can use them raw in salads (if tender) or saute or steam them as you would other greens.
 It is not necessary to peel a kohlrabi, but since the outer layer of leaves can be tough, you may prefer to do so.
 Using a vegetable peeler or knife, peel the kohlrabi and make sure to remove all the woody part.Continue to 3 of 7 below.